 After a post natal treatment session, the therapist will normally put on a binder for you to help shape and tone your body back to its pre-pregnancy state.

 Going back to our first question on what is the key to a smooth postpartum recovery, the answer is consistency.

 All of the things listed above should be done continuously throughout.
 For instance, if you’ve got a poor diet all the way throughout your pregnancy, you may actually be slowing down your own postnatal recovery.
 Thus, the healing process will take even longer due to related complications.
 Remember, your postnatal care is as crucial as your baby’s development progress!

-That said, you can stop Googling “Postpartum care Singapore” or even “Postnatal care Singapore” now.
+That said, you can stop Googling “Post natal care Singapore” or even “post pregnancy care Singapore” now.
 Give us a call instead and we’ll help you cross out one of those things from the list and send a masseuse around to your place and help you relax today!